- Home

 Profile

-Dr. G. Owen Schaefer was appointed Assistant Professor at the Centre for Biomedical Ethics in 2020.
+Assistant Professor G. Owen Schaefer was appointed Assistant Professor at the Centre for Biomedical Ethics in 2020.
 He is currently Director of the Phase II Health ethics, Law and Professionalism (HeLP) curriculum.
 Owen’s research interests cover ethical issues raised by the development of novel biotechnologies.

 Before beginning his graduate work, Owen spent two years at the Department of Bioethics at the National Institutes of Health in the US as a pre-doctoral fellow.
 There, he received training in research ethics, was involved in the department’s ethics consultation service, and published several academic articles.
 He then went on to read for BPhil and DPhil degrees in philosophy at Oxford, writing a dissertation on moral enhancement.
 Immediately prior to joining the CBmE, he spent a year as a post-doc at the Oxford Centre for Neuroethics researching the implications of various novel biotechnologies.